filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if the target systems supports FAM and there is a need to support client notification.

+### glusterfs
+Pass the `--enable-glusterfs` option to the WAF configure script.
+Build and install the `vfs_glusterfs` VFS (Virtual File-System) module provides an alternative, and superior way to access a Gluster filesystem from Samba for sharing.
+It does not require a Gluster FUSE mount but directly accesses the GlusterFS daemon through its library libgfapi, thereby omitting the expensive kernel-userspace context switches and taking advantage of some of the more advanced features of GlusterFS.

+This flag should only be enabled if there is a need to use GlusterFS for Samba shares.

 ### gpg
 Pass a `--with-gpgme` option to a WAF configure script.
 Provide an ability to store cleartext passwords in a PGP/OpenGPG encrypted form by configuring the new "password hash gpg key ids" option.